 Meanwhile, 6,368 murders were committed with handguns, 200 with shotguns, and 45 with “other” guns.

 Those are facts.
 They don’t lie or twist the truth like Biden and his gun-hating, anti-Second Amendment minions.

 And here’s another fact you won’t hear from the mainstream media or uncle Joe.
-While just 364 murders were committed with rifles, 1,476 were committed by “knives or cutting instruments.”
+While just 364 murders were committed with rifles, 1,476 were committed with “knives or cutting instruments.”
 So why not a call to ban knives?
 They are clearly more dangerous than rifles.

 But let’s get back to the AR-15.
-Last fall I attempted to clarify the difference between the AR-15 and so-called “military weapons.”
+Last fall, I attempted to clarify the difference between the AR-15 and so-called “military weapons.”
 Apparently, not everybody, including those in the mainstream media, saw it.
 Too bad.
-If they had maybe they wouldn’t continue to repeat the distortions and misrepresentations about the AR-15.
+If they had, maybe they wouldn’t continue to repeat the distortions and misrepresentations about the AR-15.

 So, here is that post again.
 I hope you find it enlightening and useful the next time some unapprised politician or clueless reporter refers to the AR-15 as a military-grade “assault rifle.”

 During one of the Democrat presidential candidate debates in 2020, Peter Francis O’Rourke famously (or infamously) declared: “Hell, yes, we’re going to take your AR-15, your AK-47.”

 As it turned out, O’Rourke took himself out of the presidential race instead, and therefore, his threat to sabotage the Second Amendment is now moot.
 Now we have President Biden telling Americans that the Second Amendment, which guarantees Americans’ right to bear arms, is not sacrosanct or inviolable.
 In other words, he believes the Second Amendment could and possibly should be invalidated or weakened in some way.